TallowCatch/Firewall-Configuration/README.md

     git clone https://github.com/TallowCatch/Firewall-Configuration.git
     cd Firewall-Configuration
     ```
-* To compile the server and client, run:
+* To compile the server and client for CLI utility, run:
     ```bash
     make
     ```
-* To start the GUI, run:
+* To simultaneously start the server and the GUI, run:
     ```bash
-    make run-gui
+    make run-all
     ```
+    This will launch the server in the background and then open the GUI.
+Closing the GUI will automatically shut down the server.

 ## CLI Client Usage